NoLuckNick/odin-recipes/README.md

 # odin-recipes
-A collection of recipes for The Odin Project
+A website containing a few of my wife's favorite recipes for The Odin Project